nedtaylor/athena/docs/joss/paper.md

 # State of the field

 Several libraries provide machine learning functionality within the Fortran ecosystem.
-The `neural-fortran` framework [@curcic2019parallel] provides an implementation of feed-forward and convolutional neural networks with support for parallel training.
+The [`neural-fortran`](https://github.com/modern-fortran/neural-fortran) [@curcic2019parallel] provides an implementation of feed-forward and convolutional neural networks with support for parallel training.
-More recently, `FIATS` [@Rouson2025fiats] has utilised `pure` design procedures to optimise for parallel frameworks.
+More recently, [`Fiats`](https://github.com/BerkeleyLab/fiats) [@Rouson2025fiats] has utilised `pure` design procedures to optimise for parallel frameworks.
 These libraries demonstrate the feasibility of implementing neural network frameworks in Fortran.
 However, their primary focus is typically on efficient implementations of conventional architectures or on inference within high-performance workflows.